appliedaistudio/maxwellai-accessibilityAPI/README.md

    - Once the analysis is complete, the HTML page displays a table summarizing recommendations.
    - Recommendations include technology, diagnosis, recommendation, impact estimate, and recommended sites.

+## How to Use
+...
+(Previous sections detailing usage instructions)

 ## Notes:

 - **Processing Time**: The `getAccessibilityAnalysis` function takes approximately 60 seconds to complete its execution.
 Therefore, when designing the user interface, it's crucial to account for this delay to provide a seamless experience for the end user.
-Examples of input, output recommendations, and schemas can be found in the `assets/json` folder.

 - **Non-Deterministic Results**: The results produced by the function are non-deterministic.
 Even with the same input data, the function may generate different variations of the output.
 It's essential to set proper user expectations and inform them about this variability beforehand.

+- **Intermittent Failures**: The function may experience intermittent failures.
+If this occurs, it's worth retrying the function, as sometimes it works after retrying.
+However, be aware that retrying may potentially increase the wait time to 2 minutes or more.

+### Schema and Examples:

+- **Schema and Examples**: Examples of input, output recommendations, and schemas can be found in the `assets/json` folder.

 - **Potential Mistakes**: This functionality is based on technology that can make mistakes.
 While the information provided can be valuable, there is a possibility of errors.
 It's advised to use the generated recommendations as a reference and verify them thoroughly before implementation.
 Users should be cautioned about the possibility of inaccuracies and encouraged to double-check the recommendations.

-- **Intermittent Failures**: The function may experience intermittent failures.
-If this occurs, it's worth retrying the function, as sometimes it works after retrying.
-However, be aware that retrying may potentially increase the wait time to 2 minutes or more.

 ### Creating a Satisfying User Experience: